 The pure rotational lines of molecular H$_2$ has been detected in many VLMS disks \citep{arabhavi_minds2_2025}.
 The detection of H$_2$ emission in T Tauri stars or VLMS can originate from various components, including the surface layers of the disk or from disk-driven winds and outflows \citep{beck_spatially_2008, pascucci_jwstnirspec_2024}.
-In the case of Delorme\,1\,AB\,b, the molecular emission appears spatially extended, similar to what is observed from class II disks around T Tauri stars \citep{delabrosse_jwst_2024, bajaj_jwst_2024, arulanantham_jwst_2024, schwarz_minds_2025, anderson_gone_2024, pascucci_jwstnirspec_2024} This spatially resolved H$_2$ emission extends out to approximately 40~AU, which is roughly twice the estimated Hill radius.
+In the case of Delorme\,1\,AB\,b, the molecular emission appears spatially extended, similar to what is observed from class II disks around T Tauri stars \citep{delabrosse_jwst_2024, bajaj_jwst_2024, arulanantham_jwst_2024, schwarz_minds_2025, anderson_gone_2024, pascucci_jwstnirspec_2024} This spatially resolved H$_2$ emission extends out to approximately 40~au, which is roughly twice the estimated Hill radius.
 This indicates that the outer extent of the emission lies beyond the gravitational sphere of influence of the planet, consistent with outflowing gas.
 The spatial resolution of MIRI, combined with the faintness of these lines, limits the ability to conduct a detailed characterization of the wind launching radius or velocity that would provide insight on its origin.

 However, this raises the question of how the outflow is launched and how it affects the CPD.
-Photoevaporative and MHD disk winds are typically traced using emission lines that probe warm to hot gas, originating from disk layers spanning radii of $\sim$1 to 100 AU \citep{ferreira_magnetically-driven_1997, ercolano_modelling_2022,alexander_dispersal_2014,lesur_hydro-_2022} (see also \citealt{pascucci_role_2023} for a recent review).
-These winds are launched from disk surfaces, which are irradiated by FUV or X-rays, and generally have velocities ranging from 1 to 5 km/s, with speeds reaching up to a few tens km/s in cases where the launching region is warmer or closer to the star \citep[see][and references therein]{pascucci_role_2023}.
+Photoevaporative and MHD disk winds are typically traced using emission lines that probe warm to hot gas, originating from disk layers spanning radii of $\sim$1 to 100 au \citep{ferreira_magnetically-driven_1997, ercolano_modelling_2022,alexander_dispersal_2014,lesur_hydro_2022} (see also \citealt{pascucci_role_2023} for a recent review).
+These winds are launched from disk surfaces, which are irradiated by FUV or X-rays, and generally have velocities ranging from 1 to 5 km/s, with speeds reaching up to a few tens of kilometers per second in cases where the launching region is warmer or closer to the star \citep[see][and references therein]{pascucci_role_2023}.

-Assuming that all H$_2$ emission (both resolved and unresolved) is coming from a wind with a uniform mass distribution along the outflow, considering a radial or collimated flow over a distance $r$, we estimate the mass-loss rate as,
+Assuming that all H$_2$ emission (both resolved and unresolved) is coming from a wind with a uniform mass distribution along the outflow, considering a radial or collimated flow over a distance $r$, we estimate the mass-loss rate as